 Note: Do not use the NUM ON option in the ISPF editor when modifying the AQTENV data set because this makes the line numbers in the columns from 72 to 80 part of the variable value.
-If this has happened, an error message similar to the following one is displayed when you run the Transfer new function in IBM Db2 Analytics Accelerator Studio:
+If this has happened, an error message similar to the following one is displayed when you run the Transfer new function in your administration client:

-The ACCEL_UPDATE_SOFTWARE procedure invoked by the "Transfer new software" function in the GUI returns a file open error, because a line number (here: 00360003) was considered part of the file path name:
+''' The ACCEL_UPDATE_SOFTWARE procedure invoked by the "Transfer new software" function in the GUI returns a file open error, because a line number (here: 00360003) was considered part of the file path name:

-AQT10206I - The OPEN operation on the "/SYSTEM/local/dwatest/swupdate_smpe 00360003/usr/lpp/aqt/packages" file, data set or pipe failed .
-Diagnostic information: Errno is 129 where <THIRD.PARTY.CALLBACK> is the name of the DLL.
+AQT10206I - The OPEN operation on the

+"/SYSTEM/local/dwatest/swupdate_smpe 00360003/usr/lpp/aqt/packages" file, data set or pipe failed .
+Diagnostic information: Errno is 129 '''